Pandalfer/Studanova/what to add.md

 add a 404 page ( Oops! we could find this page in the textbook ) Make the notes folder saving in demo page
-Movable folders
-Make the renaming notes not put them in root folder and update dynamically

 # 🧭 Suggested Pages & Features